224Abhay/Sticker-Mockup-Creator/README.md

 ### 1. **Upload Backgrounds**
    - Click on the "Small", "Medium", or "Large" tabs
    - Upload background images for each size
+   - **Use Templates**: Select from pre-designed background templates for quick setup
    - Backgrounds are hidden once uploaded for a clean interface

 ### 2. **Add Stickers**